 NATURAL SCIENCE 8

-Courses must be taken in the following academic
+Courses must be taken in the following academic of

-ANT 153 Introduction Anthropology on to Physical
+ANT 153 Introduction Anthropology n to Physical

-• Biology
+Biology

-C.

-• Chemistry
+Chemistry

-Mathematics courses above numbered 135 or
+Mathematics courses 1 above numbered 135 or

 Physics

 • Consult a counselor for other course options

 SOCIAL SCIENCE 9

-• Courses must be taken i n more than one
+• Courses must be taken in n more than one

 academic discipline.

-• At least two (2) courses or six (6) credit hours

-must be from the follow
+• At least two (2) courses of must be from the follow

-disciplines: C
+disciplines: ing academic

-Anthropology Political Science
+• Anthropology • Political Science

 • Economics Psychology

 History Sociology

-Geography C.
+Geography .

-• One course may be take academic disciplines: en from the following
+• One course may be take academic disciplines: n from the following

-• African-American Stu adies
+African-American Stu- dies

-• Muslim World Studie es
+Muslim World Studies S

-GENERAL EDUCATION N TOTAL35
+GENERAL EDUCATION TOTAL35